-The main task of VIS is to enable Weak Lensing measurements^{7,8,9}.
-The dark matter (and ordinary matter) aggregates under the influence of gravity as the universe expands.
+The main task of VIS is to enable Weak Lensing measurements.
+The dark matter (and ordinary matter) aggregates under the influence of gravity as the Universe expands.
 These overdensities distort light from background objects, so that they appear to have an additional, measurable, ellipticity.
 In general there is only mild distortion: this is weak gravitational lensing.
-The mass distribution can be reconstructed from the statistical averages of the shapes of background galaxies distorted by this effect, so this is how Euclid maps dark matter.
-Further, by using galaxies further and further away, the characteristics can be determined of the rate at which the agglomeration has occurred.
+The mass distribution can be inferred from statistical averages of the shapes of background galaxies distorted by this effect, enabling Euclid to map dark matter.
+Further, by using galaxies further and further away, the rate at which the agglomeration has occurred can be characterised.
 This is directly affected by the expansion history of the Universe, which appears at more recent times to be increasingly driven by dark energy, so the characteristics of the dark energy can consequently also be constrained.

-While there is a chain of inferences, in particular the successive removal of the foreground distortions to measure the more distant (and hence from earlier times) distortions, Weak Lensing is considered to be probably the most powerful technique to determine the characteristics of dark matter and dark energy^{8,9}.
+While there is a chain of inferences, in particular the successive removal of the foreground distortions to measure the more distant (and hence from earlier times) distortions, Weak Lensing is considered to be probably the most powerful technique to determine the characteristics of dark matter and dark energy.
 To accomplish this task requires very large surveys in order to ensure a sufficient number of sources and to overcome the natural variations within the Universe, and, also, extremely accurate measurements of galaxy shapes.
 Systematic effects must be deeply understood and a prerequisite for this is calibrations of the highest quality.